Why Restful Self-Care Is So Important for Neurodivergent People

 One study showed up to 80% of autistic children experience sleep disturbances.

-Studies have also shown insomnia is common in people with PTSD, bipolar, schizophrenia & anxiety.
+Studies have also shown insomnia is common in people with:

 Which means quality sleep and restful self-care can greatly improve your well-being.